How to find low cost car insurance for a woman

 There are still a number of insurers that claim to specialise in finding the cheapest cover for lady drivers.
 However, your sex is no longer a criteria that insurers consider when calculating your premium, and there are others that affect how good a deal you will be offered.
 The type of car you drive can raise or lower it substantially.
 Your postcode will have a huge effect; living in a quiet rural area can attract a rock bottom quotation whilst an inner city address, such as London, Birmingham, Leeds, Manchester, Glasgow, Liverpool etc can sometimes make it very difficult, if not impossible, to get a competitive quote at all.
 The lowest possible prices go to those the insurers feel are the least likely to make expensive claims, and whilst being a daughter, wife or mother will make you (statistically) a safer driver the fact that you have to park your car on the street at night or live in an area with a high level of crime or vandalism can inflate a premium considerably.
 This is why you need to find the most reasonable quotes by comparing prices as much as possible, using a reputable price comparison service, rather than relying on so-called specialist female motorist insurers.

 Isn't a budget price the most important issue?

 It has to be remembered of course that price is not the only consideration; and there have been a lot of criticisms of price comparison websites recently because it has been claimed that they encourage motorists to accept the lowest price, rather than the policy which benefits them the most.
-It is very important to bear in mind that every policy is different from every other one, and you may wish to look very carefully at the so-called 'small print' to make sure that a policy gives all the protection that you need, and as little as possible of the gimmicks that you may not need.
-Cover for a handbag and its contents may be extremely useful; but if that cover comes at a substantial price or masks other benefits which are missing and limited then it may not be such a bargain after all.
+It is very important to bear in mind that every policy is different from every other one, and you may wish to look carefully at the 'small print' to make sure that a policy gives all the protection that you need, and as little as possible of the gimmicks that you may not need.
+Cover for a handbag and its contents may be extremely useful; but if that cover comes at a substantial price, or masks other benefits which are missing or limited, then it may not be such a bargain after all.